Drunken boxing: Buddhist style

-Daoist style
+Taoist style

-The Daoist style of drunken boxing imitates the characters of the "Drunken Eight Immortals" (八仙 (ba xian)), which are a group of legendary immortals in Chinese mythology.
+The Taoist style of drunken boxing imitates the characters of the "Drunken Eight Immortals" (八仙 (ba xian)), which are a group of legendary immortals in Chinese mythology.
 First described in the Yuan dynasty, they were probably named after the Eight Immortal Scholars of the Han.
 Most of them are said to have been born in the Tang or Song dynasty.
-They are revered by Daoists and are also a popular element in the secular Chinese culture.
-In drunken kung fu, the eight immortals are used as martial archetypes, or as eight sub-styles of drunken kung fu.
+They are revered by Taoists and are also a popular element in the secular Chinese culture.
+In drunken kung fu the eight immortals are used as martial archetypes, or as eight sub-styles of drunken kung fu.
 Each immortal has his or her own strategy and mindset.
-This style is a complete system itself comprising 8 forms, each representing one of the eight immortal characters:
+This style is a complete system itself comprising eight forms, each representing one of the eight immortal characters: